SpiNNakerManchester/spio/README.md

 Authors
 -------

-The software in this repository is largely the work of:
+The designs in this repository are largely the work of:

 * Luis Plana
 * Jeff Pepper